IAugustoMZ/predictive_maintenance_case/README.md

 ## 👷‍♂️ Author

 Hello there !
-My name is Ícaro Augusto Maccari Zelioli, and I am a chemical engineergin who is also passionate about data science and data dataengieerings.
+My name is Ícaro Augusto Maccari Zelioli, and I am a chemical engineer who is also passionate about data science and data dataengieerings.
 Check out my profile on [Linkedin](https://www.linkedin.com/in/%C3%ADcaro-augusto-maccari-zelioli/) and my other Data Science works on my [GitHub](https://github.com/IAugustoMZ)